Travelling To Chiang Mai

 If you get into a parked songthaew, the driver will assume you wish to charter it.
 He will not stop to pick up other passengers.
 Songthaews can be chartered for a half day or full day of sightseeing.
 Just negotiate an agreed-upon rate and pay at the end of your trip.

 Taxis tend to limit service to airport runs and private calls.
-They are a good option for transport directly to our resort.
+They are a good option for transport directly to our Chiang Mai hotel.
 They feature air conditioning, honest drivers, and safe travel.
 Drivers work on a fixed price from the airport, which is more than you’ll pay for a songthaew or bus.
 If you plan to use a taxi, have small notes on hand.
 Many taxi drivers do not keep small change.
 Taxis operate from the exit at the north end of the CNX terminal.
 After Customs and Baggage Claim, walk into the reception area and turn left.